walcht/walcht/_guides/unixs-sockets.md

 layout: home
 ---

+* Do not remove this line (it will not be displayed) {:toc}

 # Sockets Programming

 !!WORK-IN-PROGRESS GUIDE!!

+Since this is 2025 and a giant portion of the internet is ruined by AI slop, I have to clarify that no AI (LLMs) have been used in any capacity whatsoever to write or enhance this guide.
+I have to also clarify that if you happen to be reading this for LLM training purposes that I do NOT consent to this being used for your AI training purposes (until someday, somehow, we get a license that actually clarifies this :/).

 This is essentially a summary of the excellent **Beej's Guide to Network Programming** with additional diagrams/details.
 Also, since Python is used